-CSaP welcomes applications for the Policy Fellowship and Junior Policy Fellowship from policy professionals in government, industry, NGOs and the voluntary sector.
+CSaP welcomes applications for the Policy Fellowship from policy professionals in government, industry, NGOs and the voluntary sector.

 The CSaP Policy Fellowship is a flexible professional development programme which starts with five days at the University of Cambridge, meeting with researchers from a wide range of disciplines to discuss questions that you identify as important to you.
 More information on the programme is available here, along with a list of CSaP Policy Fellows.

 Who becomes a CSaP Policy Fellow?

 If your job requires you to think about the major issues facing society – privacy, security, risk, sustainability, innovation, resilience, well-being, economic growth, or similar challenges – and your work influences decision-making in your organisation, then you will have questions which we can help you address.
 Policy Fellows are in public policy roles within civil society, business, and government.
 In the case of Policy Fellows from business, questions must relate primarily to public policy challenges of core interest to the network.

 CSaP is committed to a proactive and inclusive approach, which recognises structural inequalities and promotes an inclusive culture.
 We actively encourage disabled people and people from Black, Asian and Minority Ethnic (BAME) backgrounds to apply, as these groups are currently under-represented among the Policy Fellowship.

 The core Policy Fellowship is designed to meet the needs of senior civil servants, and equivalent senior policy professionals in business and civil society, such as Heads of Strategy, Research Directors, Public Policy Directors, VPs Innovation, CIOs, and MDs.

 Junior Policy Fellows are early-career policy professionals pursuing a rapid development path.

 Policy Leaders Fellows are admitted to the Fellowship by invitation only, and include Permanent Secretaries, Directors General and CEOs.